Specialist training for procedural general practitioners.

 A Supervised Clinical Attachment (SCA) is a placement in a clinical or hospital setting to observe and engage in hands-on clinical practice.
-We can coordinate SCAs for proceduralists working in anaesthetics, obstetrics, surgery and emergency medicine.
+Rural Health West coordinate SCAs for procedural general practitioners working in anaesthetics, obstetrics and emergency medicine.

 Requesting a Supervised Clinical Attachment

-The aim of SCAs is for procedural general practitioners to update skills and areas of knowledge.
-They will have a nominated supervisor who is responsible for providing a written report at the conclusion of your attachment period.
+The aim of an SCA is for procedural general practitioners to update their skills and knowledge.
+Participants will have a nominated supervisor who is responsible for providing a written report at the conclusion of the attachment period.

 - Must be a qualified procedural general practitioner.